nyushima/collective-methods/regular-expressions/README.md

 When the built in string functions of a given programming language are not enough to accomplish what you need to do, Regular Expressions represent a supremely powerful, yet often confounding way to work with strings.

 Regular Expressions are built into many programming languages.
 JavaScript has a [RegExp Object](http://www.w3schools.com/jsref/jsref_obj_regexp.asp) that is desined to work the the [String match() method](http://www.w3schools.com/jsref/jsref_match.asp).
-And Python has the [re module](https://docs.python.org/3.5/library/re.html).
+While Python has the [re module](https://docs.python.org/3.5/library/re.html).

 ###Syntax
 The following table explains Regular Expressions basic syntax and options.